eProsima/DDS-Router/docs/rst/examples/change_domain_example.rst

 Simple Participant Domain 1
 ---------------------------

-This Participant is configured with a name, a type and the Domain Id, which is ``1`` in this case.
+This Participant is configured with a name, a kind and the Domain Id, which is ``1`` in this case.

 .. literalinclude:: ../../resources/examples/change_domain.yaml
     :language: yaml